gjudki/csv-dl-test/README.md

 ## Approach

 This library uses some methods from SWF Object to create and download a file.
-IT also requires a static image file for it's four states.
+It also requires a static image file for its four states.
 Interesting.

 ## Test code
 https://github.com/gjudki/csv-dl-test